puppetlabs/iac/_posts/2020-10-02-status-update.md

 tags:
 ---

+Hello everyone!

+The IAC Team had a lot of activity this past week.

+Here's a brief summary:

 ## Community Contributions

 We'd like to thank the following people in the Puppet Community for their contributions over this past week: